 Hon.
 Amal Inyingiala Pepple, CFR, was, until June 2009, the Head of the Civil Service of the Federal Republic of Nigeria.
-A very distinguished bureaucrat, with a track record of excellence in public service, she has served in various strategic leadership positions, at the Federal and State levels, for over three decades.
-Prior to her appointment as the Head of the Civil Service of the Federation in June 2008, she was one of the most experienced bureaucrats in the Federal Civil Service, going by her breath of experience as Permanent Secretary in the following key Ministries: Federal Ministry of Transport, FMOT, (June-99 Feb.2000), Federal Ministry of Information and National Orientation, FMI & NO, (Feb2000-Jan2001), Ministry of Petroleum Resources (Jan’2001 - Jan – 2004), Federal Ministry of Commerce (Jan’ 2004 - May 2005), Federal Ministry of Agriculture and Water Resources, May, 2005 - Nov’ 2007 ; Federal Ministry of Finance (Nov.
+A very distinguished bureaucrat with a track record of excellence in public service, she has served in various strategic leadership positions at the Federal and State levels for over three decades.
+Prior to her appointment as the Head of the Civil Service of the Federation in June 2008, she was one of the most experienced bureaucrats in the Federal Civil Service going by her breadth of experience as Permanent Secretary in the following key Ministries: Federal Ministry of Transport, FMOT (June 1999 - Feb.2000), Federal Ministry of Information and National Orientation, FMI & NO (Feb.
+2000 - Jan.
+2001), Ministry of Petroleum Resources (Jan.
+2001 - Jan.
+2004), Federal Ministry of Commerce (Jan.
+2004 - May 2005), Federal Ministry of Agriculture and Water Resources (May 2005 - Nov.
+2007), and Federal Ministry of Finance (Nov.
 2007 - June 2008).
 Ms. Pepple’s most recent appointment was Honourable Minister of the Federal Ministry of Lands, Housing & Urban Development (FMLHUD), Nigeria.

 Prior to this appointment as Secretary to the Cabinet, Mr. Eghan was the immediate Past Dean of the GIMPA Public Services School (GPSS).
 Before that, Mr. Eghan served from 1993 to 2002 as a Chief Director, Permanent Secretary, beginning with the Ministries of; Environment; Science and Technology; Communication; Transport and Communication; and finally, Manpower Development and Employment.
 Prior to that, he was a Senior Lecturer at GIMPA and at the same time worked in advisory capacity in Government contributing greatly to the restructuring of Ministerial Organizations and decentralization of national administration.
 He has served on numerous committees including for the International Labor Organization (ILO) and Economic Commission for Africa).